Lockers/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Documnet object model is a API for the structure of HTML and XML documents

 2. What is an event?

+Something that either the user or the browser does, such as moving mouse, or loading page

 3. What is an event listener?

+A block of code that is waiting for a event to happen

 4. Why would we convert a NodeList into an Array?

+TO be able to manipulate it easier and more logically in Javascript

 5. What is a component?

+Custom made reusable elements which are seperate from main HTML code

 ### Git Set up